metabase/metabase/docs/operations-guide/running-metabase-on-azure.md

 ![Azure PrivateLink config](images/AZPrivateLink.png)

 Now go to the last step and click **Create**.
-Once the link finishes its creation, you will need two more things to go to the next step:
+Once the endpoint is created, you will need do two things before proceeding:

-1) Go to the database Connection Security item and deny all public network access
+1) Go to the database Connection Security item and **deny all public network access**.
-2) go to the VNET component and in the **Connected devices** settings option, you will now see that a device connected to the network with an IP Address (take note of that IP Address as it will be needed in the next step)
+2) Go to the VNET component.
+In the **Connected devices** settings, you should see a device connected to the network.
+Take note of the IP address, as you'll need it in Step 5.

 ## Step 5: Create web application (deploy Metabase)